StanHatko/hf_transformers_cpu_benchmark/README.md

 just run_benchmark Qwen/Qwen3-30B-A3B-Instruct-2507 run4/task.json 64 150 run4/out-64.json
 ```

-After first run (due to initialization overhead I suspect), next runs were faster than run3.
+After first run (due to initialization overhead I suspect), next runs for run4 were faster than run3.
+Fastest run was with 16 cores taking 166.14 seconds for generation, which means a speed of
+55.09 tokens / total token or 28.89 seconds / output token (including padding).

 Rerun with AWQ-quantized model on same `r8i.8xlarge` instance: